nurilloh2004/nurilloh2004/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-DevOps Engineering / Jenkins
+DevOps Engineering / System adminstration
-- 🌱 I’m currently learning ...Celery
+- 🌱 I’m currently learning ...Terraform
-- 👯 I’m looking to collaborate on ...Reactchi
+- 👯 I’m looking to collaborate on ...Front end developer
 - 🤔 I’m looking for help with ...
 Raspberry Specialist
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 Currently impossible